 Coordinate the discussion and preparation of TSAG proposals for WTSA-28 regarding streamlining Resolutions, collaboration, coordination, industry engagement and strategic planning (see Table 1 for related Resolutions, Opinions, Actions).

 Monitor the regional preparations for WTSA-28 and produce a list of regional focal points and coordinators for proposals relating to WTSA Resolutions.

+Maintain existing guidelines and develop new guidelines for WTSA preparation (A Supplement 7).

 D.4 Rapporteur Group on Working Methods (RG-WM)